 Helmets Are Hardly Heroic: While all pilots do wear helmets, none of the named characters have their sun visors covering their eyes while flying (not even strict "by the book" pilots like Jester or Viper).

 Heroic BSOD: Maverick is stuck in one after Goose's death.

 Cougar has one in-flight after an enemy fighter gets a missile lock on him.

-Just Plane Wrong: Very much so.
+Very much so.
 Most notably, all combat takes place within what the military would consider spitting distance; the flame-out scene, which is a real defect of the F-14, should have happened much earlier than it did.
 In all fairness, the military pilots doing the flying pointed this out, and the filmmakers agreed to try shooting actual aerial combat.
-The result was that you couldn't see anything, and Real Life bowed to Rule Of Cool.
+The result was that you couldn't see anything, and Real Life bowed to Rule of Cool.